 Feb 05, 2024: We've replaced the HyperX Cloud 2/Cloud II with the HyperX Cloud 3/Cloud III as our most durable budget headset pick due to price changes.
 We've also checked to ensure all other picks remain in stock.

-Our recommendations above are what we think are currently the best gaming headphones under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best gaming headsets in the budget and cheap range for most people to buy.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
+If you would like to choose for yourself, here's the list of all our reviews for headphones under $50, sorted by their gaming performance.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.
+Personal taste, preference, and listening habits will matter more in your selection, especially if you don't care about having a microphone or wireless features.